Apostles & Elders

 The purpose for plurality and equality is so one man does not rule or dictate over others, which can lead to abuse or doctrinal error.
 A plurality of leadership is Jesus way of safeguarding His flock, His checks and balance system.
 The other checks and balance is the relationship between local elders and apostles, but that’s for another lesson.
 Leadership must always come into agreement and be able to say, “For it seemed good to the Holy Spirit and to us…..”
 (Acts 15”28).

 Unfortunately in the body of Christ today most churches have rule by one, with elders or a board, who can be terminated and replaced by the one, serving in a secondary role.
-This isn’t the only system of church government alive and well on planet earth, but again that’s for another lesson.
+This isn’t the only system of church government functioning on planet earth, but again that’s for another lesson.

 A second key is found in the understanding that Jesus is both King and Priest in the order of Melchizedek.
 It is obvious that this is a tough one or the writer of Hebrews would not have said so in Hebrews 5:5-14, which I think is important enough to quote in its entirety.

-11 Concerning him we have much to say, and it is hard to explain, since you have become dull of hearing.
-12 For though by this time you ought to be teachers, you have need again for someone to teach you the elementary principles of the oracles of God, and you have come to need milk and not solid food.
-13 For everyone who partakes only of milk is not accustomed to the word of righteousness, for he is an infant.
-14 But solid food is for the mature, who because of practice have their senses trained to discern good and evil.”
+11 "About this we have much to say, and it is hard to explain, since you have become dull of hearing.
+12 For though by this time you ought to be teachers, you need someone to teach you again the basic principles of the oracles of God.
+You need milk, not solid food, 13 for everyone who lives on milk is unskilled in the word of righteousness, since he is a child.
+14 But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil."

 This passage is worthy of an entire teaching in and of itself, but I’ll save that for another day.
 What I want to convey is this, that too many in leadership, especially apostles, elders and pastors, have no clue how this is a key to the Kingdom.
-They (we) are “dull of hearing…(when we) ought to be teachers (of this as a key to the Kingdom), (we) you have need again for someone to teach you the elementary principles of the oracles of God,…”
+Why?
+Because we have either been “dull of hearing, or we have need for someone to teach us the elementary principles of the oracles of God.”

 Melchizedek and his kingship and priesthood is spelled out in Genesis 14:18-20, Psalm 110:4 and Hebrews 7:1-2 in addition to above verses.
 What we need to understand is that Kingship represents His government and Priesthood His ministry.
 Jesus government on earth is vested in the apostles and elders and His ministry is vested in the five main ministries of Ephesians 4:11, plus 1 Corinthians 12 and Romans 12.
 Understanding this Divine Order allows the body of Christ to function smoothly and achieve all that we’ve been called to do.
 It is essential that all apostles and elders be able to teach this truth.